AsianCodeBaby/my-first-repo/about.md

 ### Now tweaking and adding some Info

 alter and added some info in order to make a new push to Github

+## Creating problems just to solve a merge conflict

+we should create a conflict here